Save 40% Off An Annual Plan

 THERE IS STRUCTURE ON LAKE WINNIPEG

 Despite what most people believe, Lake Winnipeg does have some structure – albeit not quite like we do back in Central Minnesota.
-Recently LakeMaster released a map of the entire southern basin.
+LakeMaster has a map of the entire southern basin.
 It shows rock piles, break-lines, and a more accurate depth contour than Navionics.
-If you are looking for a baseline to start your trip with, this is it.
+The new Humminbird One-Boat Network App also has a more defined chart that I’d recommend checking out.

-It’s also important to understand that fish don’t hold to structure like they do in the rock basin Lakes of Minnesota.
+However, it’s also important to understand that fish don’t hold to structure like they do in the rock basin lakes of Minnesota.

-According to Mat Hobson from Ice Bound Excursions, the fish tend to hold near, and off of the structure, instead of on it.
+According to Mat Hobson from Ice Bound Excursions, the fish tend to hold near and off of the structure, instead of on top of it.
 They will often roam a certain area throughout the day, returning as daylight starts to recede.
-Sometimes drilling a pile of holes across a smaller area is a consistent way to stay on fish.
+Sometimes drilling a pile of holes across a smaller area is the most consistent way to stay on fish, especially if someone is keeping an eye on them with live sonar.

-If you are like us (with our massive Otter hub and a pile of gear), don’t be afraid to hold tight.
+Don’t be afraid to hold tight, however, especially if you setup a ton of gear inside a hub.
 If you are on them once, they will likely roam back through as the day progresses.

-The key is to just initially find them.
+The key is to just initially find them and if you can find them schooled up, even better.

-Like with any body of water, a great place to start is along pressure ridges.
+As with any body of water, a great place to start is along a pressure ridge.
 These areas provide extra oxygen and light, therefore being a perfect habitat for baitfish.
 Where there are baitfish – there are predators.
 Try shallow ridges earlier in the day and deeper ridges in the afternoon.
-It’s a great starting point, not only to find your trophy fish but large numbers of fish as well.
+It’s a great starting point, not only to find your trophy greenback but large numbers of roaming fish as well.

 MOVE DEEPER DURING MID-AFTERNOON

 Just like with most bodies of water, fish often move deeper during midday.
-If you are mobile, you can start shallow (find some structure to set up along or a pressure ridge) and wait to see if you mark.
-If you mark – set up, fish for a while and see what you are catching.
+If you have a mobile set up, you can start shallow (find some structure to set up along or a pressure ridge) and wait to see if you mark.
+If you mark fish – set up, fish for a while and see what you are catching.
 If you pull up one or two big fish over the course of a few hours, that pod of fish will likely be back.
 It’s just up to you if you wish to try to chase them deeper or not.

 If you haven’t marked much fish (or have fished for half a day without finding any size), then I recommend moving until you do.
-The goal is to mark a lot – and ideally one or two decent fish – before completely committing.
+The goal is to mark fish consistently – and ideally one or two decent fish – before completely committing.

-If the Red River is clear, then fishing the mouth can be a great place to start.
-If its dirty – adventuring further out is generally a better idea.
+If the Red River is clear, fishing near the mouth can be a great place to start.
+If the water there is very dirty – adventuring further out is generally a better idea.

 Whatever you do, don’t leave fish to find fish.